 Studying at UC Berkeley's Department of Agricultural and Resource Economics

-The University of California, Berkeley offers the world's premier graduate program in the field of agricultural and resource economics.
-Our objective is a graduate program that produces outstanding researchers in applied economics and policy, specializing in problems of agriculture, natural resources, international development, energy and the environment, both domestically and internationally.
+We offer the world's premier graduate program in agricultural and resource economics.
+Our objective is to produce outstanding researchers in applied economics and policy, specializing in problems of agriculture, natural resources, international development and trade, and energy and the environment, both domestically and internationally.

 Why should you apply?